etiennebacher/altdoc/docs/reference.md

 ### Description

 Update README, Changelog and Reference sections.
+This will leave every other files unmodified.

 ### Usage